Mathematical inequality relating inner products and norms

 | | (Cauchy-Schwarz inequality [written using only the inner product]) |

-where is the inner product.
+is the inner product.
 Examples of inner products include the real and complex dot product; see the examples in inner product.
-Every inner product gives rise to a norm, called the canonical or induced norm, where the norm of a vector is denoted and defined by:
+Every inner product gives rise to a norm, called the canonical or induced norm, where the norm of a vector

-so that this norm and the inner product are related by the defining condition where is always a non-negative real number (even if the inner product is complex-valued).
+is always a non-negative real number (even if the inner product is complex-valued).
 By taking the square root of both sides of the above inequality, the Cauchy–Schwarz inequality can be written in its more familiar form:[6] [7]

 -